fooof-tools/fooof/doc/faq.rst

 How should algorithm settings be chosen?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For any given dataset, there is often some tuning of the algorithm settings needed to
+For any given dataset, there is often some tuning of the algorithm settings needed to get
-get models to fit well.
-For any given dataset, settings should therefore be checked, and
+models to fit well.
+For any given dataset, settings should therefore be checked, and tuned
-tuned if necessary, though, overall, model fits tend not to be overly sensitive to small
-changes in the settings.
+if necessary.
+Model fits tend not to be overly sensitive to small changes in the settings.

-One strategy for choosing settings, is to select a subset of power spectra from the
+One strategy for choosing settings is to select a subset of power spectra from the
 dataset to use as something analogous to a 'training set'.
 This group of spectra can be
-used to fit power spectrum models, check model fit properties, visually inspect fits, and
+used to fit power spectrum models, check model fit properties, and visually inspect fits,
-choose the best settings for the data.
+in order to choose the best settings for the data.
 Once settings have been chosen for the subset,
-they can applied to the dataset to be analyzed.
+they can applied to the full dataset to be analyzed.
 Note that in order to be able to systematically
 compare model fits between conditions / tasks / subjects, etc, we recommend using the same
 algorithm settings across the whole dataset.

-Details of what the algorithm settings are, and how to set them are available in the code Tutorials.
+Details of what the algorithm settings are, and how to set them are available in the Tutorials.

 What frequency range should the model be fit on?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~